fluentassert/verify/README.md

 ### Custom fluent assertions

-You can take advantage of the `verify.FailureMessage` and `verify.Fluent*` types to create your own fluent assertions.
+You can take advantage of the `verify.FailureMessage` and `verify.Fluent*` types to create your own fluent assertions for a given type.

 For reference, take a look at the implementation of existing fluent assertions in this repository